AndreHenkel/traffic_gym/README.md

 	env.step([False])
 	env.render()

-# really simple program, just to see if it is working for you.
+A really simple program, just to see if it is working for you.
-# Note: you have to activate your virtual python environment for it.
+Note: you have to activate your virtual python environment for it.

 Following section is an idea and is not yet completely implemented.